nasa/TrickHLA/sims/SpaceFOM/SIM_hla_time/README.md

 # SIM_hla_time

-SIM_hla_time is a simulation that demonstrates the a simple SpaceFOM federate that implements the minimum to participate as a time constrained and time regulating federate.
+SIM_hla_time is a simulation that demonstrates a simple SpaceFOM federate that implements the minimum to participate as a time constrained and time regulating federate.
 The distributed simulation is comprised of this simulation and any other SpaceFOM simulation.
 An example where this might be useful is if you have a simulation using [TrickCFS](https://github.com/nasa/TrickCFS) and need to synchronize it with other SpaceFOM simulations.

 ---
 ### Building the Simulation